etcd-io/etcd/README.md

 Here is how to do it:

-Add the following section to my openssl.cnf:
+Add the following section to your openssl.cnf:

 ```
 [ ssl_client ]